Cooper Kupp Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 - This week Kupp will face the NFL's ninth-ranked pass defense (227.3 yards allowed per game).

-- The 49ers have given up 22 passing TDs this season (1.4 per game), ranking them seventh among NFL defenses.
+- The 49ers have allowed 22 touchdowns through the air (1.4 per game).
+They are seventh in the NFL in that category.

 Recent Performances

-- In last week's matchup with the Ravens, Kupp caught six passes for 95 yards (15.8 yards per reception) and scored one touchdown while being targeted seven times.
+- Against the Ravens last week, Kupp was targeted seven times and picked up 95 yards on six receptions while scoring one touchdown.

-- Kupp's stat line over his last three games includes 25 grabs for 340 yards and three touchdowns.
+- Kupp's in his last three games stat line reveals 25 catches for 340 yards and three touchdowns.
 He averaged 113.3 yards per game, and was targeted 33 times.

 Kupp's Los Angeles Teammates